jenny-magno/person-api/README.md

     git clone https://github.com/jenny-magno/person-api.git
     cd person-api

-Update the configuration file

 ## Run the app

     mvn spring-boot:run

-The application should now be running on [localhost:8080](localhost:8080).
+The application should now be running on [localhost:8080](http://localhost:8080).
 Currently, the application stores data in-memory.
 Future work on this application includes integration with a MySQL database.

 ## Run the tests
 Use the following command to run a series of basic tests on the Person API.